balajiselvaraj1601/RCF_Pytorch_Updated/.github/ISSUE_TEMPLATE/pr-checklist.md

----
-name: PR checklist
-about: Following are key criteria to check before submitting a PR
-title: ''
-labels: ''
-assignees: ''

----

 ## Things to verify before requesting a review

 - [ ] Kindly run `make init` to ensure that the environment is updated.